luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-poe.rst

 """""""""""""""""""""""""

-If your PoE device does not work, or in some rare cases, it works for a period of time and then suddenly stops working, there might be an issue with your PoE switch.
+If your PoE device does not work, or in some rare cases, it works for a period of time and then suddenly stops working, there might be an issue with your PoE switch/injector.
 For example, when the power budget per port seems to be sufficient, but the overall power budget for the switch is being exceeded due to demands from devices on other ports.
 It is worth checking the specifications of your PoE switch / injector with respect to its overall power budget.